 Need to check how closely a rep’s forecast aligns with their final bookings?
 Copper’s built in sales forecasting allows you to see individual deals by stage, amount, and win probability right from the reports.
 Not only does it help hold sales reps accountable, it also lets you see their progress in real time and improve their accuracy over time.
 Know which reps are on track to beat their targets and which aren’t, so you can help them hit quota. – Copper

 There is absolutely no guarantee that visibility will translate to accountability.

 Again, Sales are measured on sales, not accuracy.

 This is a critical point.

-The expectations for Sales organizations are normally set such that a high percentage of salespeople do not meet their quota.
+Sales organizations’ expectations are normally set such that a high percentage of salespeople do not meet their quota.
 There is little support for any other focus by Sales organizations other than making the quota.

-Accuracy in sales forecasting is a benefit that is delivered to the rest of the organization, but the internal sales incentives typically trump this concern.
+Accuracy in sales forecasting is a benefit delivered to the rest of the organization, but the internal sales incentives typically trump this concern.

-The articles I read while doing the background research invariably presented the Sales department as an honest broker that merely seeks to provide an accurate forecast to the rest of the organization.
-This is the perspective of someone who has either no experience in Sales organization or who is gaslighting the reader for some personal gain.
+While doing the background research, the articles I read invariably presented the Sales department as an honest broker that merely seeks to provide an accurate forecast to the rest of the organization.
+This is the perspective of someone who has either no experience in a Sales organization or is gaslighting the reader for some personal gain.

-For those that enjoy reading fiction in what purports to be factual articles, or who just prefer being lied to as a general rule, the available articles on sales forecasting providers many examples.
-Some of them written by some Marketing department employee, and others by those with a system to sell who prefer if their buyers purchase on the basis of false claims.
+For those who enjoy reading fiction in what purports to be factual articles or who prefer being lied to as a general rule, the available articles on sales forecasting providers many examples.
+Some of them are written by some Marketing department employees, and others by those with a system to sell who prefer if their buyers purchase based on false claims.

 Quotes from Salesforce on Sales Forecasting